AJ-Mengistu/d3js/README.md

 # d3js
-To determine the hierarchical relationship between variables and/or samples
+To determine the hierarchical relationship between variables and/or samples.